Wind Advisory issued for Lower Washington County, Southwest Utah, Zion National Park by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Orange County Inland, Riverside County Mountains by NWS
+Wind Advisory issued for Death Valley National Park, Morongo Basin by NWS

-Effective: 2022-10-24 02:14:00 PDT Expires: 2022-10-24 14:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Orange County Inland; Riverside County Mountains WIND ADVISORY IN EFFECT UNTIL 2 PM PDT THIS AFTERNOON * WHAT...Northeast winds 20 to 30 mph with gusts to 55 mph. * WHERE...Riverside County Mountains and Orange County Inland Areas. * WHEN...Until 2 PM PDT this afternoon. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-10-23 04:40:00 PDT Expires: 2022-10-23 05:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Death Valley National Park; Morongo Basin WIND ADVISORY WILL EXPIRE AT 5 AM PDT EARLY THIS MORNING Winds remain breezy but have weakened overnight, thus the advisory will be allowed to expire.

 weather.gov